Life's on the Line

 "Your Life's on the Line" is a song by rapper 50 Cent, from his shelved debut studio album Power of the Dollar (2000).
-The song was released as the third and final single from the album in 1999 and peaked at number 37 on the Billboard Hot Rap Singles chart.
-It contains a diss towards rapper Ja Rule and his record label Murder Inc.
+The song was released as the third and final single from the album on October 12, 1999, and peaked at number 37 on the Billboard Hot Rap Singles chart.
+It contains a diss towards rapper Ja Rule and his record label Murder Inc. The song contains interpolation from Onyx's song "Nigga Bridges" and a line that is similar to dialogue from a scene in the movie 48 Hrs.

-"Your Life's on the Line" is 50 Cent's final release for Columbia Records, from which he was dropped after his shooting in May 2000.
+"Your Life's on the Line" is 50 Cent's final release for Columbia Records, from which he was dropped after he was shot nine times in May 2000.

 Background

 "Your Life's on the Line" is included on 50 Cent's first two studio albums: it appears as track 5 on his unofficially released 2000 debut album Power of the Dollar and, as a bonus track, as track 19 on his 2003 commercial debut album Get Rich or Die Tryin'.
 In his review of Power of the Dollar, Jason Birchmeier of AllMusic states that the song "conveys street life through hard, violent rhythms".
-It was the first diss track dropped by 50 to counter "Murda 4 Life" in the infamous Ja Rule vs 50 Cent beef.
+It was the first diss track dropped by 50 to counter "Murda 4 Life" in the infamous Ja Rule vs 50 Cent feud.

+The song was originally recorded as a demo titled "Nobody Likes Me" and featured direct disses at Ja Rule and Puffy.
+This version features the same beat and the same hook, but has two verses instead of three.
+Both verses contain some lyrics heard on the album version, which sees 50 Cent combining the two together to make a new first verse, then adding a new second and third.